Azure-Samples/eks-aks-migration-guide/restore-aks-cluster.md

 Restore request "aks-wp-mysql-restore" submitted successfully.
 Run `velero restore describe aks-wp-mysql-restore` or `velero restore logs aks-wp-mysql-restore` for more details.
 ```
-To verify the status of your restore progress you can run the below command:
+To verify the status of your restore progress, run the below command:

 ```bash
 velero restore describe aks-wp-mysql-restore --details